Join experts to dive deep into IaC security and governance on August 27

 Key points

-In this post we learned how to use the kubectl delete deployment command for deleting Kubernetes deployments with examples for specific namespaces, multiple deployments, and how to delete a Kubernetes deployment using the YAML configuration file.
+In this post, we learned how to use the kubectl delete deployment command to delete Kubernetes deployments, with examples for specific namespaces and multiple deployments.
+We also learned how to delete a Kubernetes deployment using the YAML configuration file.

 Spacelift is an alternative to using homegrown solutions on top of a generic CI.
 It helps overcome common state management issues and adds several must-have capabilities s for infrastructure management.